samthebest/dump/agile-data.md

 Data Scientists and Big Data Engineers have a collective moral responsibility to the business and to the proffession to be Agile and focus more on delivery and less on having fun with the latest tech/algorithms.
 Ask yourself "do I deliver working (data driven & automated) output that has some business value, has some entry point loosely coupled to my own skills & knowledge and do this every couple of weeks?".
 Any more than a month and you have been paid a salary in exchange for a promise.
 Furthermore if you get sick, die or leave prior to that delivery will a colleague be able to immediately pick up from where you left off?
 Documentation (or comments) at a technical level are largely useless and do not count, at a business or mathematical level it can have some value but won't explain to anyone how your code or model works.
 It's a known fact amoungst Agile proponents that there are only two things that truly document your code: tests and your code.
 If you write hacky dirty code and you have no automatic tests then your code is not documented.

 Now when executives start noticing lack of return on investment they will start hunting for a silver bullet, i.e. an easy to understand solution to a complicated problem.
 Sometimes silver bullets do exist, particularly when the solution required either is not domain specific, or the domain is large enough to span many companies.
-For example it would be insane for a company to try to build their own chat platform since this is obviously going to be a solved problem with existing cheap and easy to deploy solutions.
+For example it would be insane for a company to try to build their own chat platform since this is obviously going to be a solved problem.
 As platforms or out-sourcing solutions are required by less and less companies there comes a cut off point where in house solutions become more efficient.
-It's a trade off between economies of scale and diseconomies of middle men and lack specificity.
+It's a trade off between economies of scale and diseconomies of middle men and lack of specificity.

-If we as data proffesionals fail to show ongoing business value and keep saying "just one more month, just one more month", then
+If we as data proffesionals fail to show ongoing business value in house and keep saying "just one more month", then executives may turn to an external solution when such a solution might be completely inappropriate and fail miserably.

-If the answer is you do, but every few months, how has the business

-When executives start noticing lack of return on investment the consequences will usually be bad, not only for the proffesion but for the business.
-Executives will start hunting for a silver bullet, i.e. an easy to understand solution to a complicated problem.

-, and comes in two forms.

-**Magic proprietary SaaS solutions**:  It's just common sense that in order to automate a complicated field one would need a vastly more complicated application.
-So usually such solutions don't work, it's only for domains which are common to dozens of businesses that such applications can be built externally and bought in.

-**Outsourcing solutions**: There may also exist some genuinely efficient companies to outsource to.
-Nevertheless it's just common sense that paying X data proffesionals to deliver a project ought to be cheaper than paying X data proffesionals plus managers, marketers, salespersons and shareholders, etc to do the same thing but in a domain unfamiliar to them.
-Even if the employees are being paid peanuts such a company must be vastly more efficient than ones own.

-The problem is that many executives, particularly those that have not slowly evolved into the role from scientific or engineering careers, can be easily duped by claims of silver bullets from salepersons.
-The claim is usually "Pay X get Y and if not, sue us", which is easy to comprehend, but the reality is usually "Pay X get a fraction of Y and don't sue them anyway".

 **But** there is hope.
 It has happened in many companies since the early 2000s in software development - teams became Agile.
-Consequently projects got delivered and executives got their glory and bonuses, which is something else that's easy to comprehend.
 Agile in-house teams would often be chosen over the solutions providers, consequently the businesses saved money, developers made money, and society overall became more efficient.

 This is why you should care.
 It's also up to you to change the culture bottom up because Agile happens mainly at the bottom.
 All the executives can do is point and shout "hey do Agile, I don't know what it is, but do it!", so it's up to you to read and watch videos so you can know what it is.
-Then applying the same principles to data may be challanging, but there are analogies that link the process of web development to the process of data science/engineering.
+Applying the same principles to *data* may be challanging, and this is what my follow up posts explore.

 My Posts: